ga('create', 'UA-85088576-1', 'auto');

 Do you still have angry thoughts?

 Do you still feel unworthy?

-Do you still have issues with money?
+Are you still having issues with money?

 Do you still find it hard to forgive?